Selected work / Full-stack engineer

 CampusHelper

-CampusHelper is a practical campus lost-and-found system with authenticated reporting, image uploads, search, and a live deployment.
+CampusHelper is a full-stack campus lost-and-found system with authenticated reporting, image uploads, searchable records, and a live deployment.

 Problem